 Ethos

 Ethical appeals are typically used to demonstrate sheer credibility and substantial expertise.
-When an author makes an ethical appeal, they refer to the ideas the society holds and nurtures.
-For example, the orator can speak about patriotism, justice, equality, religion, tradition.
+When an author makes an ethical appeal, they refer to the ideas that society holds and nurtures.
+For example, the orator can speak about patriotism, justice, equality, religion, and tradition.
 These appeals are common for the audience, and every listener or reader can relate to such concepts.

 Usually, ethos techniques are used by widely-known people, mainly politicians.
 They often justify their actions by using ethical appeals, attempting to unveil the principles of morality, i.e., rightness, forming a moral argument.
 A good example would be a president talking about vetoing the bill because it has a detrimental effect on minorities.
+Understanding ethos is also valuable when writing an argumentative essay, where credibility and authority underpin every claim.

 Logos